CodingPengwing/SortingVisualizer/README.md

 * Sorting Visualizer *

-As the name suggests, this progrram is all about the sorting algorithms.
+As the name suggests, this program is all about the sorting algorithms.
 We've chosen the most popular sorting algorithms to demonstrate: some simple algorithms, some more commonly used ones (the big 3 as we call it: merge, quick, heap), and some hybrid algorithms.
 In each case, we've kept the complexity of the algorithm to a minimum, meaning that there are many optimizations out there that have been published